 Written and compiled by Fred Jaicks.

 Rain or any other type of precipitation that is unusually acidic is described as an acid rain.
-Acid rain has harmful effects on plant life, trees, aquatic animals, and the planet’s infrastructure, such as buildings and homes.
-To learn more about what exactly acid rain is, go to EPA , Policy Almanac and Pubs .
-For information geared towards children’s learning, go to Surf Net Kids and Ace.
+Acid rain has harmful effects on plant life, trees, aquatic animals, and the planet’s infrastructure, including man-made buildings and homes.
+To learn more about what exactly acid rain is, go to Policy Almanac and the USGS.
+For information geared towards children’s learning, go to Surf Net Kids.

 Causes of Acid Rain